Bjernson/aws-java-spring-dev-workshop/doc-module-05.md

 ### 2.2 Curl
 - bucket=your bucket name
-- prefix= your file prexix (for exmple, images/a.jpg)
+- prefix= your file prefix (for exmple, images/a.jpg)
 - region = your region

 ```